pingcap/docs-cn/clinic/clinic-introduction.md

 > **Note:**
 >
 > - Clinic Server is free from July 15, 2022 to July 14, 2023.
 You will be notified through email before July 14, 2023 if the service starts charging fee afterwards.
-> - If you want to adjust the usage limitations, contact PingCAP technical support.
+> - If you want to adjust the usage limitations, [get support](/support.md) from PingCAP.

 | Service Type| Limitation |
 | :------ | :------ |